electrolytic nickel plating on aerospace parts

 In contrast, electroless nickel plating does not use an electrical current but instead relies on a chemical reaction to deposit nickel, leading to very uniform thickness even on complex shapes.
 This makes it ideal for applications requiring consistent coverage over intricate surfaces and excellent corrosion resistance.
 Electroless plating is typically more expensive due to the chemicals used and is less customizable in terms of finish aesthetics.

-Note: Electroless nickel is also an alloy of nickel and phosphorus.
-While it’s excellent for corrosion resistance, it has poor conductivity.
+Electroless nickel is also an alloy of nickel and phosphorus.
+While excellent for corrosion resistance, it has poor conductivity.
 Therefore, if improved conductivity is a requirement, electrolytic nickel should be chosen over electroless nickel plating.

 Explore our Nickel Coatings